GStreamer/gstreamer/Basic+tutorial+6+Media+formats+and+Pad+Capabilities.markdown

   - That Pad Caps are important to know beforehand if two elements can be linked together.

-  - That Pad Caps can be found using the `gst-inspect` tool described in [Basic tutorial 10: GStreamer tools](Basic%2Btutorial%2B10%253A%2BGStreamer%2Btools.html).
+  - That Pad Caps can be found using the `gst-inspect` tool described in [Basic tutorial 10: GStreamer tools](Basic+tutorial+10+GStreamer+tools.markdown).

 Next tutorial shows how data can be manually injected into and extracted from the GStreamer pipeline.

 Remember that attached to this page you should find the complete source code of the tutorial and any accessory files needed to build it.
-It has been a pleasure having you here, and see you soon\!
+It has been a pleasure having you here, and see you soon!

-Document generated by Confluence on Oct 08, 2015 10:27